Public holiday: the Library will be open on 3 October. View opening hours

 Another heroin treatment that is less common in Australia is use of the blocking agent (or ‘antagonist’) naltrexone.
 In high enough doses, naltrexone blocks the sites in the brain activated by heroin, so that any heroin taken will have no effect.
 However, most people who start taking the medication will discontinue its use.

 Naltrexone brings on a severe withdrawal reaction.
 Because of this, people planning to enter naltrexone treatment are often required to go through withdrawal before entering treatment.
-The treatment has a high drop-out rate, and appears to be best suited to highly motivated people with good social support.
+The treatment appears to be best suited to highly motivated people with good social support.